Kenna-Chase/CrashBusinessAnalyzer/docs/development.md

 The code pipeline automatically deployed the necessary CDK changes as well as automated the process of deploying the web application to Elastic Beanstalk.

 AWS CodePipelines allow for:
-- Automate Deployments: Build pipelines that automatically test, validate, and deploy your application to multiple environments.
+- **Automate Deployments:** Build pipelines that automatically test, validate, and deploy your application to multiple environments.
-- Ensure Consistency: Use the same IaC code to define infrastructure across environments, reducing configuration drift.
+- **Ensure Consistency:** Utilizes infrastructure as code to enable consistent deployments of the resources.

 ## Implementation:
 The images below illustrate the CodePipeline used in this progress as well as how it is seen in the AWS Console.